threefoldfoundation/info_african_regen/src/welcome/welcome.md

 Taking place between July 20th and July 23rd, this special gathering in Zanzibar unites top innovators and investors supporting human flourishing, with a special focus on science and technology that will lay the foundation for Africa’s future.

-This resource is meant to be an evolving guide for the event in July.
+This resource is meant to be an evolving guide for the gathering in July.
 If you have things you'd like to add, please [get in touch with Sam](https://t.me/samtaggart).

 ## Helpful Links